Indonesian comedian Pandji Pragiwaksono summoned by police over Netflix show

 Sign up now: Get insights on Asia's fast-moving developments

-Comedian Pandji Pragiwaksono came out of Jakarta’s police headquarters on Feb 6 evening about seven hours after going in.
+Pandji Pragiwaksono, 46, came out of Jakarta’s police headquarters on Feb 6 evening about seven hours after going in.
 Police said he had been summoned but did not name him as a suspect in any offence, or mention any formal charges.

 “I tried to answer the police’s questions as best as I could and I don’t think I had committed religious blasphemy,” he told reporters.

-Pragiwaksono’s show appeared on Netflix on Dec 27, 2025, and included satirical comments on Indonesian politics, including the 2024 election.
+Pragiwaksono’s show, Mens Rea, premiered on Netflix on Dec 27, 2025, and included satirical comments on Indonesian politics, including the 2024 election.

 That vote was won by former military general Prabowo Subianto, who has now become president of the world’s most populous Muslim-majority country.